 CoQ10 is a nutrient that acts as an antioxidant, protecting the body from damage caused by harmful molecules.

 It helps with cell growth and maintenance and may be beneficial in protecting the heart and reducing the risk of cancer.

 CoQ10 is high in foods many I don’t normally eat – organ meats, sardines, and mackerel.
 Until my next physical, I’ll take a CoQ10 supplement three times a week.
 CoQ10 is found in soy and peanuts, but soy and peanuts are sometimes not considered a healthy part of an anti-inflammatory diet.

 Vitamin D Might Play Key Role in Cancer Prevention

 Health and longevity are more directly impacted by Vitamin D than many realize.

-Though it has long been established that Vitamin D can be helpful in the reduction of inflammation and pain, it now appears that this might be only the tip of the iceberg with respect to Vitamin D.
+Though it has long been established that Vitamin D can be helpful in the reduction of inflammation and pain, it now appears that this might be only the tip of the iceberg concerning Vitamin D.

-Dr. Cedric F. Garland, a cancer prevention specialist, conducted a study and was able to estimate that 250,000 cases of colorectal cancer and 350,000 cases of breast cancer could be prevented each year worldwide by increasing the intake of vitamin D3.
+Dr. Cedric F. Garland, a cancer prevention specialist, conducted a study and estimated that 250,000 cases of colorectal cancer and 350,000 cases of breast cancer could be prevented each year worldwide by increasing the intake of vitamin D3.